gcobb321/icloud3_v3_docs/docs/chapters/2_event-log.md

 The Event Log is a custom card and HA looks for it in the /www directory.

-- When iCloud3 was installed, the *icloud3-event-log-card.js* file was copied from the *icloud3/event_log_card* directory to the */www/icloud3* directory.
+- When iCloud3 is installed, the *icloud3-event-log-card.js* file is copied from the *icloud3/event_log_card* directory to the */www/icloud3* directory.

 - When iCloud3 starts, it does the following:

   - Determine if the Event Log in the */www/icloud3* directory is the latest version.
 If not, it is updated.
-A browser refresh will be needed it it was updated.
+A browser refresh will be needed if it was updated.
 A notification is displayed on each device that a refresh is needed.

     Note: The notification will not be displayed when it is first installed, it is only displayed on an update.